-1) will not attain a speed of more than 30 miles per hour (48 kilometers per hour) in one mile (1.609 kilometers) from a standing start,
+will not attain a speed of more than 30 miles per hour (48 kilometers per hour) in one mile (1.609 kilometers) from a standing start,

-2) has an engine with not more than 50 cubic centimeters displacement or with two brake horsepower or less, and

-3) has a power drive system which does not require its operator to shift gears.
+- 2.) has an engine with not more than 50 cubic centimeters displacement or with two brake horsepower or less, and - 3.) has a power drive system which does not require its operator to shift gears.

-2.2.9.4 moped: A moped is a speed-limited motor-driven cycle which may be propelled by pedalling.
+2.2.9.4 moped: A moped is a speed-limited motor-driven cycle which may be propelled by pedaling.

-- Motor scooters

-- Motorized or motor-assisted bicycles
+- Motor scooter - Motorized or motor-assisted bicycles

-- And others

-2.2.10 bus: A bus is a motor vehicle consisting primarily of a transport device designed for carrying more than ten persons.
+2.2.10 bus: A bus is a motor vehicle with seating for transporting nine or more persons, including the driver.